Updated 11 May 2020

 The nurse who chooses an FNP career track gains autonomy over his or her nursing practice.

-According to AANP National Database, 21 states and the District of Columbia have approved “full practice” for nurse practitioners.
+According to AANP National Database, 22 states plus the District of Columbia have approved “full practice” for nurse practitioners.
 “Full practice” means that family nurse practitioners are allowed to assess, diagnose, and prescribe medications independently.

 The Henry J. Kaiser Family Foundation cites studies that show nurse practitioners can manage 80-90% of the primary care provided by physicians.
 The ability to provide primary care services means an FNP has increased independence.
 As a result, an FNPs may set his or her own schedule and choose to work as an independent practitioner or for a healthcare institution.